+The Cokesbury Court apartment complex is a great alternative to the traditional residence-hall style living.
 The Cokesbury Court apartment complex offers the security of card-key entry and an eight-foot wrought-iron fence.
-Apartment options include unfurnished efficiencies and furnished two- and four-bedroom apartments with outdoor swimming pool, Jacuzzi, and on-site parking and laundry.
+Apartment options include unfurnished efficiencies and furnished two- and four-bedroom apartments with outdoor swimming pool, and on-site parking and laundry.
 Students classified as sophomore and above are eligible to apply for housing in Cokesbury Court.
 For more information, please call (405) 208-8100.